Coelomic epithelium

 During gonadal sex development, the coelomic epithelium, additionally with germ cells and mesenchymal cells make the indifferent gonad.
-As the coelomic epithelium is confronted with XY chromosomes, they will differentiate into sertoli cells, which subsequently produce antimüllerian hormone, leading to the regression of the Müllerian duct.
-As the coelomic epithelium is confronted with XX chromosomes, the cells will differentiate into granulosa cells, which will not produce antimüllerian hormone and thus allow the development of the Müllerian duct.
+As the coelomic epithelium is confronted with XY chromosomes, they will differentiate into sertoli cells, which subsequently produce anti-Müllerian hormone, leading to the regression of the Müllerian duct.
+As the coelomic epithelium is confronted with XX chromosomes, the cells will differentiate into granulosa cells, which will not produce anti-Müllerian hormone and thus allow the development of the Müllerian duct.

 The coelomic metaplasia theory provides a theory for the pathology of endometriosis (a condition where endometrial tissue grows outside the uterus).
 The coelomic epithelium develops into: peritoneum, pleura and the surface of the ovary.
-This combines retrograde and metaplasia and can explain the distant sites of endometriosis.
+This combines retrograde and metaplasia and may explain the distant sites of endometriosis.